microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-ingestion-by-robots.md

 Alternatively, some platforms offer RESTful APIs to request for the data they store, such as [Orange Live Objects](https://liveobjects.orange-business.com/), [Bouygues Telecom Objenious](https://spot.objenious.com/login), [Sierra AirVantage](https://airvantage.net/#offers), or [Cumulocity](https://www.cumulocity.com/).
 In that case you can setup a [scheduled Robot](../robot-guide/#triggered-vs-scheduled) to perform GET calls to your IoT platform periodically.
 You are at liberty to setup your Robot script the way you want, to decide when and what to store as a microshare from that data.
-Below is a sample Robot script that performs a data pull from Orange LiveObjects, storing all pulled IoT packets to the microsahre data lake:
+Below is a sample Robot script that performs a data pull from Orange LiveObjects, storing all pulled IoT packets to the microshare data lake:

 {% highlight js %}
   var lib = require('./libs/helpers');